Multilevel Fair Allocation with Matroid-Rank Preferences: Sequential Multilevel Algorithm

-Appendix C provides the formal definitions corresponding to Lorenz-dominance, weighted leximin, maximum weighted Nash welfare, and weighted $p$-means welfare.
-It is worth noting the distinction between Definitions~\ref{def: multilevel usw}, \ref{def: multilevel psi} and Definitions~\ref{def: multilevel usw v hat}, \ref{def: multilevel psi v hat}.
-The latter are formulated in terms of $\hat{v}$ rather than $v$, and are defined with respect to local allocations $A \in \allocations^S_{\children}$ as opposed to multilevel allocations.
+It is worth noting the distinction between Def.~\ref{def: multilevel usw}, \ref{def: multilevel psi} and Def.~\ref{def: multilevel usw v hat}, \ref{def: multilevel psi v hat}: the latter are formulated in terms of $\hat{v}$ rather than $v$, and are defined with respect to local allocations $A \in \allocations^S_{\children(i)}$ as opposed to multilevel allocations.
+Appendix~\ref{appendix: fairness v-hat} gives the definitions corresponding to Lorenz-dominance, weighted leximin, maximum weighted Nash welfare, and weighted $p$-means welfare w.r.t. $\hat{v}$.